The Definitive Guide to Google Business Profile Optimization

 Attributes can show up in various places in your Business Profile, above your address on desktop, in the about section on mobile and in the Maps app, as justifications in search results, or as eye-catching icons featured in mobile search results.
 The Attributes that are available to your business will depend on your location and business type.

-You can see the available attributes in the Info section of your Google Business Profile Manager.
 The attributes that you can add and edit as a business are sometimes referred to as “objective attributes” and they are universally available across the same business categories.

 Here is an example of what the Attributes section looks like: